|Education||M.S., George Mason University, Arlington, Va.

 |Inspiration||“I feel inspired by resilient people that follow their dreams & goals; and when I am able to help others tap into their potential to evolve into their best self.
 Being able to make a positive impact in other people's lives brings me joy.”|

-Alexandra Santiago, trainer, is part of Greenleaf’s team that serves USAID’s Office for Food for Peach (FFP) training unit.
-She works with other Greenleaf FFP team members and client stakeholders to optimize and implement standard operating procedures for training unit activities, prepare classroom deliveries, and assist in post-course processing.
+Alexandra Santiago, trainer, is part of Greenleaf’s team that serves USAID’s Bureau of Humanitarian Assistance (BHA) training unit.
+She works with other Greenleaf BHA team members and client stakeholders to optimize and implement standard operating procedures for training unit activities, prepare classroom deliveries, and assist in post-course processing.

 Alexandra holds a Master of Science degree in organizational development and knowledge management from George Mason University in Arlington, Va.
 She also earned a Bachelor of Arts in psychology with a minor in business entrepreneurship from the University of Puerto Rico in Mayaguez, Puerto Rico.